WebDaD/botd-database/README.md

-# BotD - Database
+# BotD

 This Repository contains the Blessing-Database (a json-file) and the calendar-Files (YYYY.json).

-All Scripts needed to perform Actions on the Database are found here
+All Scripts needed to perform Actions are found here (like creating the pages)

 ## PSA